rahul-m-u/wallet-django-app/README.md

 ## Create User
 ```
-1. Use command "python manage.py createsuperuser: to create a user
+1. Use command "python manage.py createsuperuser" to create a user
 ```

 ## Run Project